pnwairfire/bluesky-aws/docs/configuration.md

 ***default***: None

-key pair to use for ssh
+Name of key pair in AWS to use for ssh

 ---